-Traditional optical character recognition (OCR) systems excel at extracting text from clean, structured documents but struggle with complex visual layouts, mixed content types, and documents where spatial relationships matter.
-AI vision models complement and extend OCR capabilities by understanding visual context, interpreting document structure, and processing images as complete units rather than just identifying individual characters.
+Traditional optical character recognition (OCR) systems work well on clean, structured documents but fail on complex visual layouts, mixed content types, and documents where spatial relationships matter.
+AI vision models complement and extend OCR capabilities by understanding visual context, interpreting document structure, and processing images as complete units instead of just identifying individual characters.

 AI vision models are artificial intelligence systems that analyze and interpret visual data using sophisticated deep learning architectures.
-These models can understand images, videos, and visual documents in ways that mirror human visual perception, making them essential tools for automating tasks that require visual understanding across industries from healthcare to autonomous vehicles.
+These models can understand images, videos, and visual documents in ways that mirror human visual perception.
+From healthcare diagnostics catching early-stage cancers to autonomous vehicles making split-second decisions, vision models have become core infrastructure for automating tasks that once required human judgment.

 Core Architecture and Processing Methods